 – Safe Powerboat Handling 2-day course with classroom and on-the-water training provides a) State Boating Education certificate and b) Safe Powerboat Handling certificate

 – Safe Powerboat Handling + Launch Same as Safe Powerboat Handling, above, but also includes a written test that prepares a student if they wish to apply for a Launch Driver/Tender license [known as the US Coast Guard Limited Masters or OUPV license]

 – Safety and Rescue Boat Handling 1-day course for those who use powerboats to perform safety and rescue functions, such as on-the-water sailing instructors and coaches and regatta personnel.
 Includes methods to quickly right an inverted boat, and towing of boats astern as well as alongside.

-[Courses in nearby regions of Eastern Connecticut, Eastern Long Island and New Jersey may be viewed in the powerboat Course Calendar.
-One-day State Boating Safety Courses are held in many locations:
+[US Powerboating courses in nearby regions of Eastern Connecticut, Eastern Long Island and New Jersey may also be viewed in the powerboat Course Calendar.
+The one-day State Boating Safety Courses are held monthly in many locations throughout the year:

 – New York courses.

 Here are some questions that program leaders may use to guide their instructors through the powerboat certification process: